pedrod33/BioDrop/README.md

 **Note**: to access the addresses you need to be connected to the [UA](https://www.ua.pt) network.
 ## API documentation
+We used swagger to create documentation of our APIs.

 ## Static analysis
 We used Sonarqube services to generate such analysis